Typhoon Mangkhut Kills At Least 12 As It Roars Through Philippines Towards Hong Kong

 As of now: 6:06 am.
 Here in Ilocos Norte Area.
 May God guide us. 😭#OmpongPH #TyphoonOmpong #TyphoonMangkhut #SignalNo4 pic.twitter.com/6cTFdEdWBl— Norman Jay Astro🌈 (@ItsMeNrmnJy) September 14, 2018

-Francis Tolentino, an adviser to Philippine President Rodrigo Duterte, spoke from the disaster zone on Saturday evening, according to the Associated Press.
+Francis Tolentino, an adviser to Philippine President Rodrigo Duterte, spoke from the disaster zone on Saturday evening, local time, according to the Associated Press.
 He said at least 12 were dead in the northern Philippines, including an infant, and that the toll could climb as reports are investigated.

 The National Defense Office has confirmed two deaths to NPR: Two rescuers were killed in a landslide in a mountainous region.
 The agency is also investigating more reports, including three more who have allegedly died in a separate landslide and four cases of missing persons.

 Historically, typhoons of this magnitude generate hundreds, sometimes thousands of deaths.
-2013's Super Typhoon Haiyan — a more powerful storm than Mangkhut — killed more than 6,000 people in the Philippines.
+Super Typhoon Haiyan — a more powerful storm than Mangkhut — killed more than 6,000 people in the Philippines in 2013.
 Officials were worried that Mangkhut could be just as catastrophic.

 "We really learned a lot from the Haiyan experience," Catherine Cabarles, a school teacher in Quezon City, told NPR before Mangkhut arrived.
 "After that Haiyan experience ... many of us are evacuating to higher places."